tsackton/taelgar/People/Elves/Belegor.md

 >>%%^Campaign:DuFr%% Last seen by The Side Quests at September 30th, 1748: [[Te'kula]] village, [[Elderwood]] %%^End%%
 >> `$=dv.view("_scripts/view/get_CurrentWhereabouts", {"config": await app.vault.adapter.read(app.vault.configDir + "/taelgarConfig.json")})`

-Belegor is a solitary [[Elves]] wander, who has travelled across the forests of the western region of Taelgar for many years, not wanting hide in isolation as many of his generation chose after The [[Great War]].
+Belegor is a solitary [[Elves]] wander, who has travelled across the forests of the western region of Taelgar for many years, not wanting hide in isolation as many of his generation chose after The [[Events/1500s/Great War]].
 ## Overview

-Belegor is an [[Elves]] of the 36th ka, the generation that came of age during the [[Great War]].
+Belegor is an [[Elves]] of the 36th ka, the generation that came of age during the [[Events/1500s/Great War]].
 He chose to wander in his later years, after fathering children, and is driven by a sense of wanderlust but also melancholy for what was lost.
 ## Description

 Belegor is a tall, ageless [[Elves]], with medium length copper hair, pale skin, and green eyes.
 He wears elegant clothes in greens and yellows, with high collar and long, wide sleeves.
 Graceful.